Musings

 However, technical skills are far from the whole picture, and the most technically skilled person is not guaranteed to be the successful candidate.

-Soft skills as stakeholder engagement and teamwork ethos ranking equally as important.
+Soft skills as stakeholder engagement and teamwork ethos rank equally as important.

 There are two takeaways here.
 Firstly, while hard skills matter, you do not need to be the Albert Einstein of your industry to get a job.
 And, second, brush up on your soft skills.
 No matter what sector you are job hunting in, I can guarantee that they will positively impact your chances of getting hired.